ricardohsmello/ricardohsmello/README.md

 - Programming enthusiast

 # MongoDB Community Participation 👨‍💻
-- MongoDB Brazil webinar where I discuss the Relational Migrator.
+- Join me in the MongoDB Brazil webinar where I discuss the Relational Migrator.
 Check it out:
-   - <a href="https://www.mongodb.com/presentations/conheca-o-relational-migrator" target="_blank">Webinar MongoDB</a>
+   - <a href="https://www.mongodb.com/presentations/conheca-o-relational-migrator" target="_blank">Relational Migrator: Speed up the migration process to MongoDB Atlas</a>
-- My articles published at **MongoDB Developer Center**:
+- Explore my articles published on the **MongoDB Developer Center**:
    - <a href="https://www.mongodb.com/developer/languages/kotlin/mastering-kotlin-creating-api-ktor-mongodb-atlas/" target="_blank">Mastering Kotlin: Creating an API With Ktor and MongoDB Atlas</a>
    - <a href="https://www.mongodb.com/developer/products/atlas/beyond-basics-enhancing-kotlin-ktor-api-vector-search/" target="_blank">Beyond Basics: Enhancing Kotlin Ktor API With Vector Search</a>
-- MongoDB Podcast participation:
+- Listen to my participation in the MongoDB Podcast:
    - <a href="https://www.mongodb.com/developer/podcasts/ep-209-navigating-the-mongodb-landscape-with-ricardo-mello-insights-experiences-and-community-contributions/" target="_blank"> Ep.
 209 Navigating the MongoDB Landscape with Ricardo Mello: Insights, Experiences, and Community Contributions</a>

 # Find me 📫